 Many used dealerships will offer to buy your existing car and take the cost off of the vehicle you’re buying.
 This can help to make the purchase less expensive and may even soften up the dealers enough to negotiate a further discount.

 Always go armed with an idea of the value of your car which you can get online using webuyanycar.com.
+If the car has some body damage, find out beforehand how much cash you can get for your crashed car.

 Look for private sellers online